 This usually helps to increase the chances of fertilisation.
 However, it should be noted that ICSI is an invasive procedure and so it is a standard practice to attempt to improve male fertility so that other less invasive methods could be used first.

 For men that are looking for fertility testing and diagnosis, we offer a semen analysis that will give comprehensive information on sperm quality and quantity.
 For further assessment, investigations and advice, we also have our own Consultant Urologist.

-For Couples looking for more information about their fertility, we offer our Fertility MOT, which gives comprehensive diagnosis for both man and woman within 1 hour.
-We also give advice on improving fertility.
+For Couples looking for more information about their fertility, we offer a couples fertility test, which gives comprehensive diagnosis for both man and woman within 1 hour.
+We also give advice on how to improve natural fertility.

 If you have a question about Male Infertility then you can contact our Fertility Specialists who will be happy to help.Contact us